alsyundawy/GamingTweaks/Mouse/Readme.md

 **Downsides with modded drivers**
 - Other software might not work e.g. FaceIT.
-- Unsigned drivers which posseses a security risk, you need to disable Windows 10 driver signing to load unknown drivers from "unknown" places.
+- Unsigned drivers which possesses a security risk, you need to disable Windows 10 driver signing to load unknown drivers from "unknown" places.
-- LED and some DPI feetures might not work.
+- LED and some DPI features might not work.
 - You MUST uninstall all current mice drivers BEFORE you install new drivers.
 - Uninstall process might not be easy (for beginners) since most drivers or tweaked software mice drivers lack of a proper uninstaller (leftover files).